-After reading this comprehensive guide you'll be left with a practical way of compiling your own handy shortlist of the best mountain bikes out there.
+After reading this comprehensive guide you'll be left with a handy shortlist of the best mountain bike options out there in 2021.

 Choosing the best mountain bike is hard.
 There’s loads of them out there.
 They all look the same.
 And yet different too.
 This guide will narrow things down.
-Not all mountain bikes are created equa.
+Not all mountain bikes are created equal.

 What is the best mountain bike?